 Figure 13 shows the impact on peak demand.
-It shows that by 2050, all scenarios broadly have the same impact at the time of peak, but the scenarios get there in different ways.
+It show that by 2050, all scenarios broadly have the same impact at the time of peak, but the scenarios get there in different ways.

-The SPM Counterfactual steadily increases out to 2050 as heat pump numbers are still increasing.
+The SPD Counterfactual scenario steadily increases out to 2050 as heat pump numbers are still increasing; notably, it does not meet all Net Zero targets by 2050.